 Number 4.
 Making a Product-in-Hand versus an Idea in the air

 Many medical companies have cut down their research and development divisions in lieu of finding ideas that have a physical presence.
-This isn’t always necessary, but if you can make an idea that has a prototype actually created; then that will probably have a higher chance of being purchased.
+This isn’t always necessary, but if you can make an idea that has a physically created prototype; then that will probably have a higher chance of being purchased.

 Think about it, telling someone about an idea is one thing.
 Putting a physical object that they can touch, and feel, and see…that’s another.
 They’ll understand the concept better.

-This lends into the following point that I learned…
+This leads me into the fifth lesson that I’ve learned…

 Number 5.
 You will need some help